 My Mexican Samosa Version!

-Here I also ask you to use a pound of ground turkey but you will not need nearly that much, you will be left with enough ground turkey to fill 2 lbs of flour burrito wraps!
-So just know, I’m using half a pound of wraps.
-I just used 8 flour wraps and usually, 16 come to a bag!
-By using eight flour wraps, you will get 16 samosas and the rest of the meat, you can freeze and use for more samosas later on or use presently for more!
+Here I also ask you to use a pound of ground turkey but you will not need nearly that much, half a pound will actually do.
+With a pound you will be left with enough ground turkey to freeze the leftover mixture and freeze for future mexican samosas or some burritos.
+So here I’m using 8 flour wraps and a package of flour burrito wraps usually comes with 16 to a bag.
+By using eight flour wraps, you will get 16 samosas and the rest of the meat, as I said, you can freeze and use for more samosas later on or just make more presently!

 So let’s start making these Mexican Samosas!